DeMuenu/VoiceToOSC/README.md

 - [ ] Chat box Integration
 - [ ] Modular chat box, example: "chat(trigger-word) hello there (to be written to the chat box)"
 - [ ] JSON per avatar config in/export
-- [ ] en/disable voice recognition via OSC-Parameter
+- [ ] En/disable voice recognition via OSC-Parameter
-- [ ] optionally listen to game sound, to allow others to control your avatar
+- [ ] Optionally listen to game sound, to allow others to control your avatar
-- [ ] emotion detection, to be able to map emotions to facial expressions
+- [ ] Emotion detection, to be able to map emotions to facial expressions

 ## ⚙️ Installation